 Other Articles about Universalism on the Pacific Coast

 This church is AKA "Los Angeles Universalist Church".
 Both the Universalists and the Unitarians had large churches near downtown Los Angeles.
 But only the Unitarian one survived: the First Unitarian Church of Los Angeles, now informally known as "First Church" (Unitarian-Universalist).
 From 1907-1957 another "First Church" existed nearby: the First Universalist Church of Los Angeles.
-It doesn't seem that there was much (if any) cooperation between these churches and in the end, the Universalist Church was ultimately destroyed because it refused to merge with the Unitarians.
+It doesn't seem that there was much (if any) cooperation between these churches.
+In the end, this Universalist Church was ultimately destroyed because they refused to merge with the Unitarians.
 And at the same time another neary Universalist church also refused to merge, the Universalist Church of Hollywood (a part of the city of Los Angeles).

 There are gaps and speculations (some marked by ??) in this history.
 The author has no firsthand knowledge of the events described.
 But better to have an incomplete and inaccurate history than none at all.
 If you have any corrections or information, please let me know.

 Visiting ministers preached in Los Angeles in the 1880's (presumably in rented halls).
 Dr. Deere, who founded the Riverside Church, preached for several weeks during the winter of 1881-2.
 Then, Dr. Shinn, who also got churches going in Oregon, arrived from the East in the spring of 1882.
 He organized a Ladies Circle to raise money for a future church building.
 Later on, the Rev. A. A. Rice took over.
 After 5 years of service, he retired to his orange grove in Sierra Madre.
 The society (church) had not been able to provide him with adequate financial support.
 But during Rice's tenure, a building site was purchased in a residential neighborhood (the one on Alvarado St. ??).